-Growing up, we learn to resent being told what to do.
+When growing up we usually dislike being told what to do.
 It’s almost instinctive.
-If it’s not our parents, it’s our teachers, if it’s not our teachers it’s that ever present “society” that tells us we aren’t old enough to make decisions for ourselves so we’re to follow their rules until we’re old enough to “know better”.
+If it’s not our parents, it’s our teachers.
+If it’s not our teachers it’s that ever present 'society' that tells us we aren’t old enough to make decisions for ourselves so we’re to follow their rules until we’re old enough to 'know better.'

-Ministers, politicians, teachers and the community want to help better the future for our generation but their experience of being a young person is far out-dated to that of our own.
+I'd like to think that ministers, politicians, teachers and the community want to help create a bright future for our generation, but their experience of being a young person is far out-dated.
 Our problems and our concerns may not even dawn on the “powers that be” unless we point them out.
-To do that, we must take action and not just advise the decision-makers, but become them.
+To do that, I think we must take action and not just advise the decision-makers, but become them.

 Now I know that speaking out in a forum of adults is easier said than done.
-It’s true too that not everyone needs to be a leader in youth inclusion.
+It’s true too that not everyone needs to be in the spotlight.
 That said, we must realise that everyone’s opinion, no matter how insignificant we feel our ideas might be, are worth hearing.
 There is no need to worry that your voice will fall on deaf ears.

-It is the persistence of young people and our sheer determination to prove that we’re worth listening to that will drive us to succeed in whatever campaign or committee we partake in.
+It is the sheer determination of to prove that we’re worth listening to that will drive us to succeed in whatever campaign or committee we're part of.
 If any person believes that our voice isn’t worth hearing, then fine.
 We can prove them wrong.
 What’s worse than their ignorance is if we let ourselves believe that our voices aren’t worth hearing.

 Ultimately, having youth representatives in societal decision making gives us a real presence in Ireland.
-It fosters a sense of “We are here and we have voices.”
-It is a statement that we wish not to be consulted, but to participate - a benefit not only for the youth of Ireland but for the nation as a whole.
+It fosters a sense of “we are here and we have voices.”
+It is a statement that we wish to not only be consulted, but to participate - a benefit not only for the youth of Ireland but for the nation as a whole.